Eszterháza: Rooms

 The palace has 126 rooms.
-Of particular note is the Banquet Room which has on its ceiling a painting of Apollo in his Chariot.
+The Banquet Room has on its ceiling a painting of Apollo in his Chariot.
 The large library holds almost 22,000 volumes and is graced with the letter 'E', standing for the family surname.
 The largest room is the grotto-like Sala Terrana which was inspired by the then fashionable Italianate style.
 On the ceiling are dancing Angels who hold wreaths of flowers in the shape of an 'E'.

 Haydn at Eszterháza

 From 1766 to 1790, the estate was the home of the celebrated composer Joseph Haydn, where he lived in a four-room flat in a large two-storey building housing servants' quarters, separate from the palace.
 Haydn wrote the majority of his symphonies for the Prince's orchestra.
 Eszterháza also had two opera houses, the main theatre seating 400 (destroyed by fire in 1779) and a marionette theatre; Haydn conducted his own and others' operas, often with more than a hundred performances per year.

 The palace was geographically isolated, a factor which led to loneliness and tedium among the musicians.
-This is seen in some of Haydn's letters, as well as in the famous tale of the Farewell Symphony.
+This is seen in Haydn's unhappy letters to his friend Marianne von Genzinger, as well as in the origin story of Haydn's Farewell Symphony, written as a polite (and effective) protest against a too long extended stay by the musicians at Esterháza.